Rony Jansson

-Rony Jene Aleksi Jansson (born 10 January 2004) is a Finnish professional footballer playing for Superettan club Kalmar as a centre-back.
+Rony Jene Aleksi Jansson (born 10 January 2004) is a Finnish professional footballer who plays for 2.
+Bundesliga club St. Pauli as a defender.

 Early years

 Born in Espoo, Jansson started to play football in a youth team of Grankulla IFK in Kauniainen.
 He joined the youth sector of HJK in 2018, and spent one season with the reserve team Klubi 04 in the second tier Ykkönen in 2021.

 Club career

-Kalmar FF

 Jansson signed with Swedish club Kalmar FF in the summer 2022, and was first registered to under-19 and under-21 academy squads.
 Jansson told later that he had turned down an offer from Genoa before moving to Sweden.

 Ahead of the 2023 season, Jansson was promoted to the Kalmar FF first team squad.
 He made his Allsvenskan debut on 3 July 2023 from the bench, playing 30 minutes in a 1–1 away draw against Mjällby.

 On 3 August 2023, Jansson debuted in the European competitions, as a late substitute to Robert Gojani, in a UEFA Conference League qualifying loss against Pyunik Yerevan.

 On 19 September 2023, Jansson renewed his contract with Kalmar, signing a new four-year deal.
+On 31 July 2026, it was announced that Jansson moved to St. Pauli.